 A loud crack came from where Kiko was helping move large boulders that was blocking our path.
 She looked extremely agitated.
-“You wanted these destroyed right?” she said as she pounded and cracked into the large boulders.
+“You wanted these destroyed right?” she said as she pounded and cracked through the large boulders.

 It didn’t matter what Breccan would say, she was going to destroy them completely.